 If you are undertaking nationally-recognised training delivered by a registered training organisation you will need to have a Unique Student Identifier (USI).
-This includes studying at SWTAFE or with a private training organisation, completing
+This includes studying at SWTAFE, completing an apprenticeship or skill set, certificate

 A USI gives you access to your online USI account which is made up of 10 numbers and letters.
-It will look something like this: 3AW88YH9U5.
+It will look something like this: 3AW18YH0U5.

 Your USI will be collected from you at the time of application.
-If we miss getting it from you then we will collect it at enrolment.
-Visit the USI website at usi.gov.au to see your account or contact our customer service centres for more information.
+Visit the USI website at usi.gov.au to see your account.

-Please see the VET Student Loan page for more information.
+Please see the VET Student Loan page at swtafe.edu.au for more information.

 SWTAFE provides free wireless access.
-This wireless access is intended to be available across all campuses.
+This Wi-Fi access is intended to be available across all campuses.
 It is not possible for you to connect to SWTAFE’s information systems via a cable connection.

 It is your responsibility to make an application for a withdrawal or refund.
 To do this you must contact your teacher or departmental representative to request a course withdrawal or an amendment to your enrolment.